eaglesightservices-coder/docu-pulse/README.md

 **Give us a ⭐ on GitHub if you find docu-pulse useful!**
 This is just the beginning of a new horizon for the developer community!
+This project represents the beginning of an ambitious roadmap.
+There will be accelerated development from early release to a full-featured v1.0 release with zero paywalls.
+Our goal is to make automated codebase quality accessible to all open-source developers, and to provide the velocity needed to build an active, thriving community.

 [GitHub Repository](https://github.com/eaglesightservices-coder/docu-pulse) • [PyPI Package](https://pypi.org/project/docu-pulse/) • [Issue Tracker](https://github.com/eaglesightservices-coder/docu-pulse/issues)